kaenkogashi/DHR-WebImages/README.md

 # DHR-WebImages
 We introduce the Dyadic Human Relation Web-Based Still Images Dataset (DHR-WebImages) which contains 51 verb classes of DHR (Dyadic Human Relation Recognition) we encounter in our daily lives.

-This ReadMe explains DHR-WebImages dataset's CSV headers.
+This ReadMe explains DHR-WebImages dataset's CSV headers (DHR.csv).
 The total DHR instances are XX.

 Image_ID: image id of DHR